Jump to section

-The inability to concentrate seems to be rising to near pandemic levels.
+The inability to concentrate seems to be rising to an all-time high.

 The most common factors that affect concentration can be divided into two categories.
 Recognizing the internal and external forces at play will enable you to focus better and not succumb to debilitating distractions.

-Factors that influence our ability to focus may be emotional, mental, or physical.
+Factors that influence our ability to focus may be emotional, mental fitness, or physical.

 Understanding how your behaviors in each of these domains contribute to your ability to manage distractions is critical.
 You need to be a good observer of your behavior and triggers at work.

-From an emotional perspective, fear of failure, anxiety, and lack of confidence can be effective saboteurs, contributing to your inability to concentrate and your tendency to procrastinate.
+From an emotional perspective, fear of failure, anxiety, and lack of confidence can be effective saboteurs.
+They contribute to your inability to concentrate and your tendency to procrastinate.
 They have an amazing ability to steer us off course, whispering things like, "I don't know enough."

 You hear the whisper, so what do you do?
 Pile up books and articles on your desk and start scanning through them with no particular game plan?
 You’ll get even more confused.

 Now for the good news.
-By observing when you're triggered by negative feelings, you employ practices that will help you plow through them.
+By observing when negative feelings trigger you, you employ practices that will help you plow through them.
 That's the beauty of self-awareness!

 From a mental perspective, technological tyranny invades our lives, taking many different forms.